maidsafe/safe_network/ant-logging/README.md

 # ant_logging

-Logging utilities for the `safe_network` repository.
+Logging utilities for the `autonomi` repository.

 We define a logging approach that can be used across multiple crates or binaries.